heutelbeck/sapl-extensions/sapl-axon/README.md

 }
 ```

-And a matching SAPL policies may look like this:
+And a matching SAPL policy may look like this:

 ```
-policy "only doctors may hospitalize patients but only into their own wards, system may do it as well" permit 	action.command == "HospitalisePatient" where subject == "SYSTEM" || (subject.position == "DOCTOR" && action.ward ==  subject.assignedWard);
+policy "only doctors may hospitalize patients but only into their wards, the system may do it as well." permit 	action.command == "HospitalisePatient" where subject == "SYSTEM" || (subject.position == "DOCTOR" && action.ward ==  subject.assignedWard);